d11wtq/whittle/README.md

 ## TODO

-  - Improve the DSL for declaring basic terminal rules.
   - Provide a more powerful (state based) lexer algorithm, or at least document how users can override `#lex`.
   - Allow inspection of the parse table (it is not very human friendly right now).